oauthstuff/draft-oauth-rar/main.md

 The authorization details assigned to the access token issued in a token response are determined by the `authorization_details` parameter of the corresponding token request.
 If the client does not specify the `authorization_details` token request parameters, the AS determines the resulting authorization details at its discretion.

-The AS MAY omit values in the `authorization_details` to the client in the token Response if these are deemed of no intended use for the client.
+The AS MUST omit values in the `authorization_details` to the client in the token Response if these are deemed of no intended use for the client.

 For our running example, this would look like this: